alekhya-510/MERN-Stack-Devsecops-Project/readme.md

 In this project we will deploy the MERN stack in kubernetes cluster through Argo CD deployment and monitoring through prometheus and grafana

 The project is mainly divided into 3 stages
-1. Infrstructure provision through terraform
+1. Infrastructure provision through terraform
-2. Continous Integration and Deploying the application through ArgoCD
+2. Continious Integration and Deploying the application through ArgoCD
 3. Monitoring the application

 **a.
-Automating Infrstructure provision through terraform and jenkins pipeline :**
+Automating Infrastructure provision through terraform and jenkins pipeline :**

 In this step we need to provision the AWS EKS cluster through terraform and terraform automated by writing the jenkins pipeline.For that will create a Virtual Server as follows.